-This is about a guy (and a girl he sneakily recruited) who have lived through the past four Maine winters, in two different average older houses, using what most people would consider “rather little heat”.
+This is about a guy (and a girl he sneakily recruited) who have lived through the past seven Maine winters, in two different average older houses, using what most people would consider “rather little heat”.
 What does that mean?
-Well, last winter the “warm” area of our house averaged 56°F (the previous, colder winter the average was 52°).
-Our heating energy use consists of about one cord of firewood ( < $300) and about $100 worth of electric heat, and various low-tech efforts at reclaiming heat that would otherwise go down the drain, out the window, or otherwise be wasted.
+Well, last winter the “warm” area of our house averaged 54.6°F (the previous winters averaged 54.7º, 52.3º, 52° and 56°).
+Our heating energy use consists of about one cord of firewood ( < $250-350, depending), about $100 worth of electric heat, and various low-tech efforts at reclaiming heat that would otherwise go down the drain, out the window, or otherwise be wasted.

 The initial motivation for this experiment was four-fold: (1) Yankee stinginess, as heating oil topped $4/gallon in 2008, (2) environmental inclinations, as I realized that in winter New Englanders burn even more oil for heat than gas in their cars, (3) curiosity, as I wondered how people lived in New England in the old days without tropical indoor temperatures, and wondered if they could do so again, and (4) boredom, alleviated by amateur heat-reclamation engineering projects.
 Now, though, it’s just become a way of life.